ahmedxxzz/WhatsAppAutomation/README.md

 ## Overview

-L-WAS is a desktop tool that automates sending WhatsApp messages in bulk.
+L-WAS is a desktop tool that automates sending WhatsApp messages in bulk with a fixed, configurable delay between messages.
 It combines:

 - **Python GUI** (CustomTkinter) for configuring campaigns and monitoring progress.
 - **Node.js server** using **@wppconnect-team/wppconnect** and **Express** to communicate with WhatsApp Web.

-You provide a CSV of contacts, define message templates, and the app sends messages through a connected WhatsApp session while respecting a configurable schedule and rate limit.
+You provide a CSV of contacts, define message templates, and the app sends messages through a connected WhatsApp session while respecting a configurable schedule.

 ---